front-end-foundations/session3/Sushi/readme.md

 Review: using the z-index css property to control stacking order.

+We need to control z-index in this case by giving the popover a hight number than the overlay.

-Note here that there is no possibility of animating this because we are using `display: block` and `display: none`.
+Note that there is no possibility of animating this because we are using `display: block` and `display: none`.
 These are binary states and cannot be used for effects like fading on etc. More on this in a later class.

 But we can animate the link:

 ```
 a {
-	color: #aa0000;
+	...
 	text-decoration: none;
 	transition: color .5s;
 }